finos/common-domain-model/README.rst

 In this paradigm, the type of object defined by the CDM, whether financial product, business event or legal agreement, is not declared ex-ante: instead, the type is inferred through some business logic applied onto its constituents, which may be context-specific based on a given taxonomy.

 The benefit of this approach is that consistency of object classification is achieved through how those objects are populated, rather than depending on each market participant's implementation to use the same labels (e.g. product names).
 Furthermore, this approach avoids the model relying on specific taxonomies, product labels and product identifiers to function and provides the flexibility to maintain multiple values from different taxonomies and product identifier sets as data in the model related to the same transaction, which is a very useful application not least for regulatory purposes.

+Mapping to existing industry messaging formats
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Embeded processing logic
+^^^^^^^^^^^^^^^^^^^^^^^^

+The CDM is designed to lay the foundation for the standardisation, automation and inter-operability of industry processes.
+Industry processes represent events and actions that occur through the transaction’s lifecycle, from negotiating a legal agreement to allocating a block-trade, calculating settlement amounts or exchanging margin requirements.

+While ISDA defines the protocols for industry processes in its documentation library, differences in the implementation minutia may cause operational friction between market participants.
+Even the protocols that have a native digital representation have written specifications artefacts which require further manual coding in order to result in a complete executable solution: e.g. the validation rules in FpML or the Recommended Practices/Guidelines in FIX, which are only available in the form of PDF documents.

+Traditional implentation of a technical standard distributed in prose comes with the risk of misinterpretation and implementation error, and the process is duplicated across each firm adopting the standard, ultimately adding up to high implementation costs across the industry.

+Instead, the CDM provides a fully specified processing model designed to translate the technical standards that support industry processes into a standardised machine-readable and machine-executable format.
+Systematically providing the domain model as executable code vastly reduces implementation effort and virtually eliminates the risk of inconsistency.

 The CDM Governance
 ------------------